Edinburgh New Year's Day 2019 - What's On & Open? - Things to do & Events

 If you don't fancy plunging into icy water on its way to the North Sea (and I'd be the last person to blame you if you don't, since, frankly it sounds like my idea of hell), you can enjoy some other city centre festivities which will be going on at different venues across the city.
 None of them involve immersion in sub-zero waves.

-Beginning on New Year's Day and continuing throughout January until Burns night you will be able to see Edinburgh in a whole new light with Message from the Skies.
-Scottish writer Val McDermid, on behalf of the Edinburgh Hogmanay and Edinburgh International Book Festival has written a short story which will appear on various building and landmarks across the city.
-The destinations of the projections will be revealed in December and the good news is that it's completely free.
+Beginning on New Year's Day and continuing throughout January until Burns night (25th January) you will be able to see Edinburgh in a whole new light with Message from the Skies.
+Put together by Edinburgh City of Literature and supported by Creative Scotland, Message from the Skies will see a number of buildings across Edinburgh with the words of a number of renowned writers illuminated on them throughout the month.
+The list of writers are Billy Letford, Chitra Ramaswamy, Kapka Kassabova, Louise Welsh, Stef Smith and William Dalrymple.
+The destinations of the projections will be revealed at a later date and the good news is that it's completely free.

-If you’re not ready to let go of the Christmas festivities quite yet then you could always pay a visit to Edinburgh’s Christmas which is open right up until 6th January.
-Open across 2 sites you can visit the markets which have the very best in festive food and drink if that’s what you’re craving or there’s Ice Skating and Carnival Rides if the kids need something to do.
+If you’re not ready to let go of the Christmas festivities quite yet then you could always pay a visit to Edinburgh’s Christmas which is open right up until the first week of January 2019.
+Open across more than one site you can visit the markets which have the very best in festive food and drink if that’s what you’re craving or there’s Ice Skating and Carnival Rides if the kids need something to do.
+This year there's even a silent disco!